How to Choose Cabinet Hardware

 Exact colour matching across brands is uncommon, as manufacturing processes and materials vary.

-Consistency in undertone is more important than exact shade.
+Consistency in undertone is usually more important than an exact shade match.

 How should cabinet hardware be cleaned?